j00shi/chrome/README.md

 The Adaptive Tab Bar Colour extension cannot access this page; therefore, you need to set the theme manually.

+> [!tip]
-_Tip: Go to the menu > More tools > Eyedropper.
-Now you can select a color from your Home page wallpaper._
+> Go to the menu > More tools > Eyedropper.
+Now you can select a color from your Home page wallpaper.

 ##### Firefox Color